dev4press/gd-forum-manager-for-bbpress/readme.txt

 = 2.0 - 2021.02.16 =
 * New: actions: change single topic topic tags
 * New: actions: bulk remove topic tags
+* New: actions: change single topic author username
+* New: actions: bulk change topic author username
 * New: global var defined when the editor is active or not
 * New: function to determine if the editor is active or not
+* New: option to control display of the important action notices
 * New: option to control saving of the edit log or topics
 * New: fire actions before and after ajax processing calls
 * New: filters to modify Edit and Quick Edit button HTML content